This post discusses work considerations and employment support for newcomers who have disabilities, whether unemployed or underemployed.

 The Canadian Centre on Disability Studies has a handbook entitled: Best Practices in the Home-Based Employment of People with Disabilities.
-While this document is focussed on home-based telework arrangements with an employer and while communications technology has advanced considerably since its publication in 2002, many of the issues and strategies discussed are applicable to a home-based business today.
+While this document is focused on home-based telework arrangements with an employer, and while communications technology has advanced considerably since its publication in 2002, many of the issues and strategies discussed are applicable to a home-based business today.

 Media stories and blog posts